benory/1520s-project-website/documentation/index.markdown

   <p>The website is served through <a href="https://pages.github.com" target="_blank">GitHub Pages</a>
      and uses the markdown language <a href="https://jekyllrb.com" target="_blank">Jekyll</a>.
   </p>

+<h4 id="cloudflare">Cloudflare</h4>
+	<p>Work pages include an error-report popup.
+Submissions are protected by <a href="https://www.cloudflare.com/application-services/products/turnstile/" target="_blank">Cloudflare Turnstile</a>, routed through a <a href="https://developers.cloudflare.com/workers/" target="_blank">Cloudflare Worker</a>, and saved to a Google Form.
+An Apps Script trigger sends plain-text notification emails to the project account.</p>

 <h4 id="javascript-tools">JavaScript tools</h4>
 	<ul class="spaced-list">